UGA Bulletin Logo

 Course Objectives

-Hip Hop (topic proposed immediately for Fall, 2005) Students will learn, analyze, and articulate 1)environmental determinants of the phenomenon 2)analytic of the major components 3)diasportic reach internationally 4)poetic form 5)appropriation and assimilation into mass culture 6)political impact 7)theory and practice of popular culture 8)projection of future impact 9)complement of gender in differentiating the forms Sociological and cortically analyses will be completed for the 10-20 minute oral reports and for the various drafts of the major research paper at the end.
+Hip Hop (topic proposed immediately for Fall, 2005) Students will learn, analyze, and articulate the 1)environmental determinants of the phenomenon, 2)analytic of the major components 3)diasportic reach internationally 4)poetic form 5)appropriation and assimilation into mass culture 6)political impact 7)theory and practice of popular culture 8)projection of future impact 9)complement of gender in differentiating the forms Sociological and cortically analyses will be completed for the 10-20 minute oral reports and for the various drafts of the major research paper at the end.

 Topical Outline